tdaron/ctml/README.md

 CTML will send data in multiple times and not only once with the full generated HTML.

-The sink function can also take `char*, void* userData` with user data given to `ctml()` using `.userData = ...`
+The sink function also takes `void* userData` with user data given to `ctml()` using `.userData = ...`

 ## Usage